ajalt/clikt/docs/documenting.md

 argument, which is printed after the parameters and commands on the help page.
 All text is automatically trimmed of leading indentation and re-wrapped to the terminal width.

+As an alternative to passing your help strings as function arguments, you can also use the `help()` extensions for your options, and override `commandHelp` and `commandHelpEpilog` on your commands.

 ```kotlin tab="Example"
 class Hello : CliktCommand(help = """
     This script prints NAME COUNT times.